Sharpiro/bitcoin-pod/readme.md

 EPS recommends creating an EPS specific wallet in your full node.

-The following can be executed on your running bitcoin full node container
+The following can be executed on your running bitcoin full node container:

 ```sh
 podman exec bitcoin_container bitcoin-0.20.0/bin/bitcoin-cli createwallet electrumpersonalserver true